afcapel/stimulus-autocomplete/README.md

 * `min-length` set the minimum number of charaters required to make an autocomplete request.
 * `active-class` set which class is used when an element is selected.
 Can be a list of classes.
 Default: `active`.
+* `query-param` set what to use as the query param on the autocomplete url.
+Default: `q`

+NOTE: All optional parameters are data-properties, prefixed as `data-autocomplete-OPTION`.

 For example: